Marathon-fan/scala_samples/README.md

 ```

 monadic
+ n.
+An atom or a radical with a valence of 1.
 In logic and mathematics, a predicate, a relation or a function having an arity of one is called monadic.
+valence noun [ C ] /ˈveɪ·ləns/​ chemistry the ability of an atom to combine with other atoms, measured by the number of electrons it will lose, add, or share

 In logic, mathematics, and computer science, the arity /ˈærɪti/ ( listen) of a function or operation is the number of arguments or operands that the function takes.

 //----
 Unit       Unit is basically like void in Java